Manage a Project from Start to Finish

 PI/PD responsibilities for grant management is listed.
 Additional detail is provided through the links below.

 A mandatory orientation session is required for new awards.
-Award documents, applicable policies and regulations, conditions of the award, are provided, as well as information needed to successfully manage your award.
+Award documents, applicable policies and regulations, conditions of the award, are provided, as well as the Grant Management Guide and information needed to successfully manage your award.

 Each new externally funded grant or contract must have it's own Banner fund and internal budget.
 Learn about the PIs/PDs responsibility for budget management, including procedures for cost transfers and cost overruns.